 90% of Schools in England will Run out of Money in 2023: Here are 5 Ways Schools can Generate Additional Revenue

 90% of schools in England will run out of money in 2023 due to the enormous burden of increased energy and salary bills.
-These concerning figures were recently shared by the Guardian and it’s no secret that headteachers and school leaders across the country will be increasingly put in difficult positions as the year goes on.
+These concerning figures were shared last year by the Guardian and it’s no secret that headteachers and school leaders across the country were increasingly put in difficult positions as a result of this.

-Leora Cruddas, Chief Executive of the Confederation of School Trusts, said that next year was looking really difficult: “Many trusts are having to use some or all of their reserves.
+Leora Cruddas, Chief Executive of the Confederation of School Trusts, said that 2023 was looking really difficult: “Many trusts are having to use some or all of their reserves.
 But reserves can only be spent once.”

-In addition to this terrifying news, UK Active recently reported that due to rising energy costs, a further 79% of leisure facilities are at risk of permanent closure within the next 6 months.
+In addition to that terrifying news, ukactive also reported that due to rising energy costs, a further 79% of leisure facilities are at risk of permanent closure.

-While schools across the country are focusing on making cuts across the board, generating an additional income stream can create a lifeline during these challenging times.
+While schools across the country have been focused on making cuts across the board, generating an additional income stream is more important than ever during these challenging times.

 We’ve put together 5 ways schools can generate additional revenue below:

 Rent parking space during school holidays

 Car parks are an asset that could bring in a significant amount of extra income every year if utilised correctly.
 There are several online providers that allow schools and businesses rent out their spare parking spaces online, and schools can choose how many spaces they let out, how much they should cost, and when they are available.

 Does your school have a sports hall, 3G or grass pitch, theatre, multi-use games area (MUGA), dance studio or any other in-demand facilities?